 of a generation's hungry heart

-I never had the priviledge or honor to meet my grandpa, on my dad's side of the family.
+I never had the privilege or honor to meet my grandpa, on my dad's side of the family.

 He died in 1937 at a young age.
 But in his short life, he left a legacy that is still talked about today.
 My dad filled his shoes for years, alongside his brother.
 They kept the old gristmill running because so many people depended on it for their bread and to feed their families.
 They changed it around somewhat, they switched the power source from water to gasoline which worked the same.